Best CBD for Anxiety

 Capsules and softgelsConvenience, long-lasting effects, softgels are absorbed better than gummiesLow absorption; effects take 30-120 minutes to kick inAverage

-Product formula
+Product formulas

 Standard CBD products are a great option for anxiety.
 But you may find that you’re not getting the benefits you’re looking for with CBD alone.
 If so, you can also consider tailored formulas with other helpful anti-anxiety ingredients.